|

 D. Tilbury would have attended important

-meetings where he advocated for a pollution ordinance to reduce smoke
+meetings where he advocated for an unpopular pollution ordinance to reduce smoke

 emissions in the city